Please make contact firstname.lastname@example.org

-Starting with only 4 lanes, in 2003 we have continually expanded and improved the range facilities, the latest edition both increases the available facilities plus enables disabled access
+Our air section was established in 2000 and has gone from strength to strength.
+Starting with only 4 lanes, in 2003 we have continually expanded and improved the range facilities.
+The rebuilding of the Air Range in 2012, increased the available facilities and enabled disabled access.

-With floodlit facilities allowing shooting at 10 to 25 yards both during the day and at night Aireborough is one of the best training grounds in the country.
+With floodlit facilities allowing shooting at 10 to 25 yards both during the day and at night Aireborough is one of the best grounds in the country.

 Due to the large number of members who wish to use the facilities, the ranges can be in use seven days per week but new members are welcomed on Wednesdays.

-New offence keeps airguns under lock and key
+Keep air rifles/pistols under lock and key

-The Home Office issued statement: 'For the vast majority of responsible airgun owners, keeping their weapon safely locked up is routine.
-But when an air gun is allowed to get in to the wrong hands the consequences can be tragic.
+For the vast majority of responsible air weapon owners, keeping their weapon safely locked up is routine.
+But when an air weapon is allowed to get in to the wrong hands the consequences can be tragic.

-'Although serious incidents are rare, there have been cases in recent years where children have got hold of carelessly stored airguns that have resulted in severe injuries and even deaths.
+Although serious incidents are rare, there have been cases in recent years where children have got hold of carelessly stored airguns that have resulted in severe injuries and even deaths.

 How to keep your weapon safe:

-- use a robust, lockable cupboard and keep the keys separate and secure
+use a robust, lockable cupboard and keep the keys separate and secure